vEnhance/web.evanchen.cc/input/filesys.md

 Because the most common file is a plain text file, the most common editor is a **text editor**.
-That's an editor that understand plain text files, and can manipulate them in natural ways.
+That's an editor that read and modify plain text files.
 The beauty of this is the following principle, which you must understand.

 > **Important Principle: ANY text editor can edit ANY plain text file**.